-This schedule runs from 9pm but only after BRSS_SOD and BRDB_FROM_EMDB2 complete but will not start if the time is past 01:05.
+This schedule runs from 9pm but only after BRSS_SOD and BRDB_FROM_EMDB complete and is stopped at 01:05.
 The called job archives and then deletes transactions for all closed branches.
 This schedule is run on 1 instance at any one time.

-Schedule BRSS_CLR_BRANCH depends on the completion of schedules BRSS_SOD and BRDB_FROM_EMDB2.
-This job will not start after 01:05.
+Schedule BRSS_CLR_BRANCH depends on the completion of schedules BRSS_SOD and BRDB_FROM_EMDB.
+This job is stopped at 01:05 irrespective of whether it has completed already (outstanding transactions will be rolled back and picked up the following night).